stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     print(f'Initials: {...}')
     ```

 1. To improve readability, telephone numbers are often presented with a dash or space separating some digits.
-Write a program that displays a 9-digit telephone number entered from the keyboard as three groups of 3 digits each, separated by a dash character.
+Write a program that prints a 9-digit telephone number entered from the keyboard as three groups of 3 digits each, separated by a dash character.
 Sample result:

     ```
     Enter phone number: 543097329